 Post-deployment CGNAT overview¶

-When finished deploying a F5 VNFM solution blueprint with a CGNAT-enable AS3 declaration, you will have the following system:
+When finished deploying a F5 VNFM Gi LAN/Firewall solution blueprint with a CGNAT-enable AS3 declaration, you will have the following system:

-The previous diagram illustrates a limited four-pool, Gi LAN+CGNAT deployed by a modified AS3 declaration for configuring CGNAT with scaling forced by Nagios, and based on CPU usage.
-F5 VNF Manager manages the list of IP addresses in the LSN pools.
-Each instance of the CGNAT VE will take the configuration from the VNFM-managed group of pools, use one LSN pool, and then update the group outputs with the used LSN pool.
+The previous diagram illustrates a limited four-list, Gi LAN+CGNAT deployed by a modified AS3 declaration for configuring CGNAT with scaling forced by Nagios, and based on CPU usage.
+F5 VNFM manages the address pool you defined in the inputs as lists of IP addresses.
+Each instance of the CGNAT VE will take the configuration from the VNFM-managed pool of addresses, use one address list, and then update the group outputs with the used address list.

 Security, in the context of a VNF Manager, means securing communication with the VNF Manager and controlling who has permissions to use it to execute operations.
 Secured communication is achieved using SSL, which allows clients to validate the authenticity of the VNF Manager, and to ensure that the data sent to and from it is encrypted.
 Controlling access to VNF Manager, and permissions to perform actions, is implemented via Flask-Security, to support user authentication and authorization.